jasonrandrews/arm-software-developers/content/en/iot/_index.md

 ## Reference examples
 {{< cardpane >}}
 {{< card header="**[Open-IoT-SDK](https://github.com/ARM-software/open-iot-sdk)**" >}}
-Arm's Open-IoT-SDKgives you have access to a wide variety of IoT targeted software applications and components ready to run on Arm based platforms.
+Arm's Open-IoT-SDK gives you have access to a wide variety of IoT targeted software applications and components ready to run on Arm based platforms.
 This software framework accelerates intelligent, connected IoT product design by allowing developers to focus on what really matters – innovation and differentiation.
 {{< /card >}}

 {{< card header="**[Arm ML embedded evaluation kit](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit/)**" >}}
 This repository is for building and deploying Machine Learning (ML) applications targeted for Arm® Cortex®-M and Arm® Ethos™-U NPU.
-Use the [Quick Start Guide](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit/+/HEAD/docs/quick_start.md) to learn how to run the application on [Arm Virtual Hardware](https://avh.arm.com/).
 {{< /card >}}
 {{< /cardpane >}}